Mid-Career Practitioner Award

 The APA Society for the Advancement of Psychotherapy (APA Division 29) invites nominations for its Mid-Career Awards for Distinguished Contributions to the Advancement of Psychotherapy, which recognize contributions made through one’s mid-career to the advancement of psychotherapy practice, training, research and theory, as well as to the Society.

 Nominees should be no less than 10 years and no more than 20 years post-doctoral degree.
 Nominees must be primarily engaged in psychotherapy at least 75% of their time.
-This can include: Solo practice, Group practice, Community mental health centers, VA, Counseling Centers, and/or other settings where nominee’s primary role is in providing psychotherapy services.
-All nominees must be members of the Society for the Advancement of Psychotherapy (APA Division 29).
+This can include (for example) independent practice, group practice, Community Mental Health Centers, VAs, counseling centers, other settings where nominee’s primary role is in providing psychotherapy services.

-In this middle stage of their career, nominees demonstrate excellence in the art and practice of psychotherapy through their work and commitment to growth as a therapist, this may be demonstrated in at least two of the following areas, the therapist:
+In this middle stage of their career, nominees demonstrate excellence in the art and practice of psychotherapy through their work and commitment to growth as a psychotherapist, this may be demonstrated in at least two of the following areas, the psychotherapist:

 - Demonstrates a consistent, strong foundation of therapeutic skillfulness (e.g., in building, maintaining and repairing a working alliance across differences)